alphagov/govuk-developer-docs/source/manual/howto-remove-change-note-from-whitehall.html.md

 to an Edition in publishing-api.
 You can search for that edition using the content item id (Edition IDs will not coincide between whitehall and publishing-api).
-You can also do a freetext search for the change note text in publishing-api.
-If it was a minor change, you will not find the change note in publishing-api.
+You can also do a freetext search for the change note text in
 1. If you do find a change note, you will have to delete it and re-send the edition to the content store to be updated.
+1. You will also have to delete the change history as this does not get regenerated automatically.
+This change also has to represented downstream to the content store so you should combine it with the previous step.
+Example PR: https://github.com/alphagov/publishing-api/pull/1167/files